 Realizing the promise of electronic data capture in clinical trials

-Capturing data which is accurate and timely is one of the critical elements that predicates a successfully run clinical trial.
+Capturing data which is accurate and timely is one of the most critical elements when predicating the success of a clinical trial.

 Clinical Trial Management Systems (CTMS) are integral to every clinical trial.
 Selecting the right CTMS can help to address inefficiencies on the operational side of research, such as clinical trial planning, preparation, performance and reporting.
 In addition, there is a growing need to address the complex process of electronic data capture (EDC) implementation, as more and more pharma and biopharma sponsors start to recognise the potential opportunities that exist with EDC-CTMS integration.

 EDC systems (software applications that allow users to enter information into a database over the internet) are increasingly used to help medical device and pharmaceutical companies achieve maximum efficiency when it comes to entering data, structuring a database and conducting analysis for clinical trials.
 These systems provide the tools and the process infrastructure necessary to achieve the required data quality, as well as process scalability.